PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 # flatbuffer_direct refactor handoff — 2026-07-13

+## `fb-refactor4` rank-four direct-adapter checkpoint

+The first bounded family of the 2,117-line rank-four generic NHWC pre-Concat matcher is now separated. `passes/nhwc_concat_direct_layout.py` owns the strict float path in which every input is an NHWC→NCHW Transpose and every Concat consumer is an inverse NCHW→NHWC Transpose.
+It uses one `ModelIRGraphIndex`, a transactional ordered pass with stable ID `layout.nhwc_pre_concat_direct`, and the conversion session's `LayoutState` and diagnostics at all seven production positions.

+The pass removes only exclusive, non-public leading adapters.
+Shared or public leading adapters remain for their other consumers while the Concat is rewired to the NHWC source.
+Public Concat/post tensors, invalid permutations or ranks, non-Transpose Concat fan-out, and wrong axes are rejected without mutation.
+Stale spatial metadata remains accepted for this algebraically strict family, matching the previous intentional behavior.
+Canonical per-axis quantization now remaps NCHW dimension 1 to NHWC dimension 3.

+The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
+The legacy matcher now skips only float all-direct candidates, but continues to own mixed unary, swish, split, slice, Add, Pad, PReLU, Dequantize, and Softmax inputs plus the separate quantized-post path.

+Changed files for this checkpoint:

+- `onnx2tf/tflite_builder/lower_from_onnx2tf.py`
+- `onnx2tf/tflite_builder/passes/nhwc_concat_direct_layout.py`
+- `tests/test_flatbuffer_direct_nhwc_concat_direct_layout.py`
+- `docs/flatbuffer_direct_architecture.md`
+- `docs/flatbuffer_direct_handoff_2026-07-13.md`

+Focused verification, all in the existing `uv` environment:

+- New direct-adapter ModelIR characterization: `9 passed`.
+- Existing mixed-family NHWC matcher characterization: `5 passed`, `750`
+  deselected.
+- TensorFlow boundary and flatbuffer-direct architecture suite: `43 passed`.
+- Ruff on the new pass and its compact test module: passed.
+A repository-wide Ruff gate is not configured; checking the pre-existing central lowerer also reports its known unused-import/local baseline.
+- No ONNX corpus or large-model conversion was run for this checkpoint, per the instruction to minimize conversion testing and prioritize improvement.

+Next work should select one more bounded rank-four family.
+The lowest-risk candidate is the one-unary-plus-direct float path because it shares the same post boundary but has a small, explicit operator allowlist.
+First add compact success/no-op characterization; then move only that family into the indexed pass.
+Do not begin with a Tier 0–4 corpus run, and do not create a pull request.

+The section below records the preceding rank-five checkpoint and remains as historical context.

 ## `fb-refactor4` pause checkpoint — `1a343c5`

 Work is paused at a clean implementation checkpoint.
 No new pull request must